-A politician from New York who served both as a member of the United States House of Representatives and the United States Senate, Conkling was the leader of the Stalwart faction of the Republican Party, the first Republican senator from New York to be elected for three terms, and the last person to refuse a U.S. Supreme Court appointment after he had already been confirmed by the U.S. Senate.
+A politician from New York who served both as a member of the United States House of Representatives and the United States Senate, Roscoe Conkling was the leader of the Stalwart faction of the Republican Party, the first Republican senator from New York to be elected for three terms, and the last person to refuse a U.S. Supreme Court appointment after he had already been confirmed by the U.S. Senate.

 As leader of the Stalwarts, Conkling controlled patronage at the New York Customs House.
 Although Senator Conkling was supported by President Ulysses S. Grant, Conkling did not support Grant’s Civil Service Commission reform initiative.
 Conkling also refused to accept Grant’s nomination of him as Chief Justice of the United States, believing his talents belonged in the Senate.
 The control over patronage led to a bitter conflict between Senator Conkling and President Rutherford B. Hayes.
 Conkling publicly led opposition to President Hayes’ attempt to administer Civil Service Reform at the New York Customs House.
 Conkling’s conflict with President Garfield over New York Customs House patronage led to his resignation from the Senate in May 1881 effectively ending the old spoils system.

-An American writer, preacher, and lawyer who was convicted of the assassination of Garfield.
+An American writer, preacher, and lawyer, he was convicted of the assassination of Garfield.
 A frustrated office-seeker, Guiteau shot Garfield at the Baltimore and Potomac Railroad Station in Washington, D.C. on July 2, 1881; Garfield died two months later, on September 19.
 After being convicted, Guiteau was sentenced to death and hanged for the crime.
 He identified with the stalwarts in the GOP which included Conkling and Garfield’s Vice President Chester A. Arthur.

 When Garfield moved into the White House, he was barraged by patronage requests.
 At this time, the White House was open.
 There was no secret service protection.
 Garfield would sit with office seekers though he only tried to appoint heads of departments.

 Charles Guiteau felt he was owed a diplomatic appointment by the Garfield administration.
-He also opposed garfield’s civil service reforms.
+He also opposed Garfield’s civil service reforms.
 Along with a calling from God, he stalked President Garfield and shot him twice in the arm and torso.
 As he surrendered to authorities, Guiteau said: “I am a Stalwart of the Stalwarts. … [Chester A.] Arthur is president now!”

 Garfield didn’t die right away.
 Changes in his conditions were telegraphed across the country, and the nation rallied to support the President.
 He was far more popular after the shooting than before.
 Foreign instruments and fingers in the wound highlighted the atrocious medical care of the time as doctors may have been more responsible for his death than the gunshot wounds.